simonliu-ai-product/adk-agent-extension/README.md

     ```

 After linking, restart your Gemini CLI session to use the local version of the extension.

+## Acknowledgement

+Thanks [APMIC](https://www.apmic.ai/) give me the support to finish the Open-Source Project.
+Thanks to [Thomas Chong](https://github.com/thomas-chong) for his contributions to this project.

 ## About the Author
 Simon Liu